 This course introduces selected monuments of the ancient Egyptian, Greek, and Roman artistic traditions as well as artworks of the Early Christian, Byzantine, and Islamic cultures.
 The course examines a wide range of material - architecture and monumental decoration, painting, sculpture, as well as works of minor arts - to understand the role art played in various societies of the ancient and medieval world.
 Works of art are examined with particular attention to their original function, context, and intended audience in order to explore how they expressed political, social, and religious meanings.
 The course introduces key terms and principal methods of art historical inquiry.

-This course explores identity across the centuries through stories about metamorphosis.
+A. This section of Honors 211 explores identity across the centuries through stories about metamorphosis.
 The nature of change reflects cultural, intellectual, and social differences that undergird these stories about "self" and "shape" from fifth-century Athens to twentieth-century Germany.
 The course examines how early cultures both anticipate modern ideas of individualism as well as radically diverge in their assumptions about human nature, personal and communal obligations, and change as a threat to or regeneration of order.
 All of the "stories", verbal and visual, reflect tensions and paradoxes through a highly conscious working out of the boundaries between the personal and communal, interior and exterior, private and public, animal and human, despite the fact that they do not share a view of "the individual" or "self" that corresponds to a contemporary (and thus diverse) sense of personal identity and autonomy.

 A study of the development of attempts by scientific thinkers to understand and explain the universe.
 The central theme is the development of astronomy and physics, but some mention is made of corollary studies in mathematics and other sciences.
-A major portion of the course is devoted to the scientific revolution of the seventeenth century and the work of Kepler, Gallileo, and Newton.
+A major portion of the course is devoted to the scientific revolution of the seventeenth century and the work of Kepler, Galileo, and Newton.
 Another major portion concerns the development of twentieth-century physics, concentrating on relativity and the quantum theory as developed by Einstein, Bohr, Heisenberg, and others.

 This course uses the idea of symmetry as an invitation to explore contemporary mathematics.
 The roots of the mathematics of symmetry extend back to ancient times, and the current mathematical expression of symmetry was first developed in the early 19th century.
 The course explores both the history and mathematics of this development and traces where the key ideas have led from there, both mathematically and culturally.
 Emphasis is placed on how mathematics is discovered and how it fits into broader cultural contexts (including the work of M.C.
 Escher, fractals, and symmetry in fields other than mathematics).